 Freshman will register with an Advisor during New Student Orientation (NSO).
 Immunization records will need to be submitted prior to NSO so that we can remove the registration hold.
 If you can not submit records prior to NSO, you will sign a "Provisional Enrollee Form" which allows us to remove the hold so that you can register during NSO.
 Orientation leaders will guide you in this process.
 Every student will be allowed to register for classes during orientation.

 Please note: If you are living on campus, you are required to have a current Meningitis vaccine within the last three years.
-If you have not had this vaccine within the last three years, we offer a FREE Meningitis vaccine clinic during day two of orientation.
+If you have not had this vaccine within the last three years, we offer FREE Meningitis vaccines at the Student Health Center.
 Documentation of this vaccine will need to be submitted prior to move-in-week in August.

 Free Meningitis Vaccine @ Student Health Center!